 We now know from information in a long -buried document (below) uncovered by researchers Robert Brulle (Brown University) and Melissa Aronczyk (Rutgers University), that as part of that business, Ms. Harrison sat on the National Coal Council in 1992, the same year the NCC released a seminal report that began the process of rebranding coal as “clean coal.”

 Although Ms. Harrison, through a spokesperson, has denied any role with the Global Climate Coalition, her involvement with the National Environmental Development Association is documented.
-Her official State Departmen bio reads, "As a founding partner of E. Bruce Harrison Company, among the country's top ten owner-managed public affairs firms prior to its sale in 1996, she created and directed programs in the public interest comprising diverse stakeholder groups, including the National Environmental Development Association, a partnership of labor, agriculture and industry working for better environmental solutions together.”
+Her official Her official Her official Her official Her official State Departmen bio reads, “As a founding partner of E. Bruce Harrison Company, among the country’s top ten owner-managed public affairs firms prior to its sale in 1996, she created and directed programs in the public interest comprising diverse stakeholder groups, including the National Environmental Development Association, a partnership of labor, agriculture and industry working for better environmental solutions together.”

 NEDA spun off two key project groups, the Total Indoor Environmental Quality Coalition (NEDA/TIEQ) and the Clean Air Act Project (NEDA/CAP).
 In documents we discovered in the tobacco industry archive at University of California, San Francisco, it’s clear that NEDA was a front group for several industries, including tobacco as well as oil and gas.
 NEDA/CAP has been laser-focused on rolling back the Clean Air Act since the 1990s.
 Its members include Koch Industries, BP America, Exxon Mobil, and Occidental.